Are you settling in your relationship? 5 signs that show you are and how you can fix it.

 Being afraid to be alone or feeling that you need to be in a relationship because you want someone, anyone can lead to us settling.
 Watch for those feelings and don’t confuse the want of having somebody to the want of having he one.

 If your partner is talking about moving in together or marriage and you’re not feeling the same, maybe that’s a sign it’s not right.
 As Catherine said in the What is Love tale – Catherine and Paul, “We just knew, we moved in with one another after six weeks, with my previous boyfriend I had told him that I wouldn’t move in with someone until I had known them for three years.
 That was obviously an excuse, I know that now.”
 Avoiding someone may not be obvious, you may be telling yourself, I’m not ready, I’m too young, I don’t want to share my home with someone, I’m too busy with my studies/work right now; this may be the case, but when it is right, people put everything aside and jump right in.

 4. No one is perfect, but their flaws have to ones that you can live with.

-None of us are perfect let’s face facts, we may think we are but all have something that annoys other people, often we don’t discover these frustrating features until we go on a weeklong vacation or live together for a short while.
-If you see someone’s flaws and acknowledge that you can leave with the worst of them, then there’s a pretty chance it is a worthwhile relationship and that you are not settling.
+None of us are perfect let’s face facts.
+We may think we are, but we all have something that annoys other people, often we don’t discover these frustrating features until we go on a weeklong vacation or live together for a short while.
+If you see someone’s flaws and acknowledge that you can live with the worst of them, then there’s a pretty chance it is a worthwhile relationship and that you are not settling.
 As Sean said, in the What is Love Tale - Julie and Sean, “Acceptance of one another is key.
 Loving someone despite their faults and being honest, knowing you can trust each other, takes all the anxiety out.”

 5. Not loving or valuing yourself.